Doctorate in Clinical Psychology Programme

 Approximately 60 candidates will be short-listed for interview (this figure may change if the number of commissioned places changes).
 Candidates will receive an email confirming the outcome of their application.
 We will not be in a position to give candidates who are not short-listed detailed feedback and would refer candidates to the course essential and desirable criteria.

 The interview will assess skills and aptitude in clinical, research and academic areas.
-The interview panel is comprised of three members: a member of programme staff, a regional clinical psychologist, and a person with personal experience.
-Final decisions are made following the interview process and will be largely based on performance in the interview day, the task and the application.
+The interview panel is comprised of three members: a member of programme staff, a regional clinical psychologist, and a person with personal experience (PPE).
+Final decisions are made following the interview process and will be largely based on performance in the interview day and the application.
 A ranked reserve list is also drawn up.

 Successful candidates are notified by telephone as soon as possible after the interviews.
 Unsuccessful candidates are notified by email in the first instance and offered the opportunity to talk to a member of the programme team to receive feedback.

-We currently have 14 commissioned places, however applicants should note this may change depending on local NHS requirements.
+We currently have 14 commissioned places.
+Applicants should note this may change depending on local NHS requirements (and in the last two years we have had an increase in commissioned places to 24 places).
 We will inform candidates who are invited to interview how many places have been confirmed for the year of entry.
-Please note, however, that we often receive confirmation of number of places very late in the process, after the Clearing House closing date.
+Please note, however, that we often receive confirmation of number of places very late in the process, sometimes after the Clearing House closing date.

 Offers will be subject to occupational health clearance and Enhanced Disclosure & Barring Service (DBS) checks.

-As a fully-accredited BABCP programme (Level 2) all trainees are expected by the BABCP to be registered as student members of the BABCP at the time of commencing studies on the programme.
+As a fully-accredited BABCP programme (Level 2) all trainees are expected by the BABCP to be registered as student members of the BABCP for the duration of the programme.
 Further information about costs can be found on the BABCP website.

 The academic teaching on our programme will work in tandem with clinical placements.
 The academic curriculum in the first year will cover core competencies and the knowledge required for clinical practice with adults of working age and later life.
 Working with children and adolescents, people with learning disabilities and neuropsychology are the main topics covered in the second year.
 The third year will in general emphasise the development of higher-level competencies and meta-competencies including supervisory, management and leadership abilities.
 There is a progressive shift from first to third year from supervision towards mentoring, peer supervision and supervising others.
 Teaching topics in the first two years are mandatory; there will be some opportunity to choose topics in the third year.
 Two days per week are allocated to academic work, this includes days of teaching and for personal study.